Skip to content

 Do I have to take parental leave to receive a parental allowance?

-You do not necessarily have to take parental leave to receive the parental allowance.
-However, you may not work more than 32 hours per week as long as you receive a parental allowance.
-Many employees, therefore, have to reduce their working hours to receive a parental allowance and use parental leave to do so.
+You don’t necessarily have to take parental leave to receive the parental allowance.
+However, you are not allowed to work more than 32 hours per week while receiving the parental allowance.
+Therefore, many employees have to reduce their working hours in order to receive the parental allowance and take parental leave for this purpose.

-Tip: Plan your parental leave so that you receive the parental allowance for the entire duration of your parental leave.
+Tip: Plan your parental leave so that all months in which you receive the parental allowance fall entirely within the parental leave period.

 What is parental leave?

-Parental leave is an unpaid break from working life for mothers and fathers who care for and raise their children.
-As a team member, you can request parental leave from your employer.
-Your employer must release you from work for up to 3 years per child during parental leave.
-You do not have to work and do not receive a salary during this time.
-To compensate, you can apply for parental allowance, for example.
-The paternity leave in other countries is covered in Germany by the regulations on parental leave and parental allowance.
+Parental leave is an unpaid break from work for mothers and fathers who care for and raise their children.
+As a team member, you can apply to your employer for parental leave.
+Your employer must release you from work during parental leave for up to 3 years per child.

 Who can take parental leave?